 Participants will be encouraged to make a short presentation exploring a topic related to the summer school’s content and attend at least two lectures and workshops.
 A Certificate of Completion will be provided by the end of the school.

 The fee for participants is 420 GBP, which includes learning materials, coffee breaks, lunches and a number of social events.
 The fee does not include travel and accommodation costs.

-In order to book a place, please fill in the Booking Form and send it by 31 May 2019 to email@example.com.
+In order to book a place, please fill in the Booking Form and send it to email@example.com by 1 March 2020.
 After you receive a confirmation of booking, please register on http://registration.lcir.co.uk.